Our Policies

 A cookie is a small text file passed to your computer, mobile phone or other device, through your web browser, so the website remembers who you are when you return.
 Cookies cannot be used by themselves to identify you..

-The HIV Justice Network (HJN) uses Google Analytics to track how this website is used.
+The HIV Justice Network (HJN) uses Google Analytics to track how our websites are used.
 Google Analytics uses cookies to help gather statistics on how people use this website.
 For example, which country the user is from, and which pages you visit while on the website.
-The Academy uses cookies and stores usage data in a secure database.

 We use this information in several ways.
-For example, we look at how our website is being used so we can assess how well it is working and to help us make decisions about how to improve it.
+For example, we look at how our websites are being used so we can assess how well they are working and to help us make decisions about how to improve them.

-We also use this information to help us decide whether there are other information resources we could develop to meet the needs of people visiting the website.
+We also use this information to help us decide whether there are other information resources we could develop to meet the needs of people visiting our websites.

 As a non-profit organisation in receipt of public funds we are also regularly required to account to our funders and donors on how money is being spent, for example, to report on how many people are accessing relevant pages of the website and from which countries.